devyani-gauri/lets-learn/README.md

 ---

 ## Notes
-- CrewAI installation easiest with python 3.12
+- CrewAI installation easiest with Python 3.12

 ## :tada: Thank You!

 Thank you for checking out the Lets-Learn AI Flashcard Generator.

 :rocket: **Happy Learning!**